 If you have questions about using Bing Maps with ArcGIS Online, contact your account manager or local Esri office.

-Choose a group that contains the apps you want to use in the configurable apps gallery.
+Choose a group that contains the app templates you want to use in the configurable apps gallery.

-To change how the apps are sorted in the gallery, select a field in the drop-down menu next to Sorted by.
-To change how the apps are ordered, check or uncheck the box next to Ascending.
+To change how the apps are sorted in the gallery, select a field in the Sort order drop-down list.
+To change how the apps are ordered, choose either Ascending or Descending.
 If you change the sort field or order here, the items on the group page, as well as in apps, are also changed.

-Each app template should include a downloadable ZIP file containing the source code of the app and a preview version that can be displayed in a web browser.
+Each app template should include a downloadable .zip file containing its source code and a preview version that can be displayed in a web browser.
 Add your preview version as a Web Mapping Application item and attach your source code to the item.

 Choose a group that contains styles for use in Scene Viewer.
 ArcGIS Pro users who create 3D web style items can share them with this group.
-Users can access these styles when they style points in the Scene Viewer symbol gallery.
+Users can access these styles when they apply point styles in the Scene Viewer symbol gallery.

-To change how the layers are sorted in the gallery, select a field in the drop-down menu next to Sorted by.
-To change how the layers are ordered, check or uncheck the box next to Ascending.
+To change how the layers are sorted in the gallery, select a field in the Sort order drop-down list.
+To change how the layers are ordered, choose either Ascending or Descending.
 If you change the sort field or order here, the items on the group page, as well as in the gallery, are also changed.